BekeAtGithub/BekeTerraForm/AKS/DeploymentAutomation/readme.txt

         Plan: Runs terraform plan to review the actions Terraform will perform.
         Apply: Runs terraform apply to deploy the AKS cluster, assuming the Terraform plan is approved.

-    ** Important to require secrets to be stored securely.
+    ** Important to require secrets to be stored securely in Azure Key Vault or Hashicorp vault or something like this.
 You will need to set up the following secrets:

     Azure DevOps:
         ARM_CLIENT_ID: The Client ID of your Azure Service Principal.